rschpdr/data-prework-20h/2.-Statistics/README.md

 ## Deliverables
 The files you need to submit are:
-- The `.ipynb` files file of the challenge including the solutions.
+- The `Challenge.ipynb` files file of the challenge including the solutions.

 ## Submitting Your Work